 Latte Art Live

 New York’s own Rec Coffee brought the lively action of Latte Art Live to the 2019 LA Coffee Festival, featuring educational demos, epic throwdowns, and a Latte Art Pro/Am.
-The stage was packed all weekend long, anchored by Astoria, Califia, Straus Organic, Mahlkönig, and Water Wise.
+The stage was packed all weekend long, anchored by Astoria, Califia, Straus Family Creamery, Mahlkönig, and Water Wise.

 Maybe it’s just an LA thing, but the alternative milk scene at this year’s festival was out of control.
 Here’s a couple of the epic alt milk booths we checked out!